Commands

 db_nameas the default database. -

-Nseconds.
-The default interval is5seconds.-ccan be used to clear the screen after every iteration.
+nseconds.
+The default interval is 5 seconds.-ccan be used to clear the screen after each iteration.